-In planning and performing our audit of the basic financial statements of the Town of Windham as of and for the year ended December 31, 2022, in accordance with auditing standards generally accepted in the United States of America, we considered the Town of Windham's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Town of Windham's internal control.
+In planning and performing our audit of the financial statements, we considered the Town of Windham's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Windham's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Town of Windham's internal control.